robin-debry/Moonshot_Project/Evolution_of_ideas.md

+# Moonshot Project Ideas

-# First idea of a moonshot project
+## First idea of a moonshot project

 My first idea for a moonshot project was a Shazam but for movie.
 When you have a moment of a movie but you don't know the name of the movie you can upload the video on ShaMovie(name of this idea)and ShaMovie return you all the things about this movie with an AI